abugher/os-deployment/README.md

 ### To Do:

 * Replace reference to control-center/stg with a path-to-self lookup.
 * Look up network, netmask, gateway, and DNS server from inventory.
-(Right now they are static in the preseed template and in qemu invocation.)
+(Right now they are static in the preseed template, in qemu invocation, and in network configuration scripting.)
+* Configure the name of the TAP interface in one place.
+(Right now "tap0" is written in a few places.)
+* Look up network interface name from live configuration.
+(Right now it is hardcoded in `mkvmnet`.)
 * Document and codify any modification of the subnet, address, etc.  (This may be necessary to use different addresses within qemu's NAT environment.)
+* Try to use the same subnet for VMs as the LAN uses.
+(This may be difficult, since the host needs to be part of both networks.
+It may be overkill, but I think I could create a VM on a different subnet, then make that VM serve as a NAT gateway for the duplicated VM subnet.)
 * Retrieve information from ansible inventory in a better way.
 (Right now it is done by interpreting text and makes assumptions about formatting.
 It would be better to ask ansible to show the values of the host variables.  `ansible-inventory` may be able to do so.)
 * Look up release, version, architecture, and resource specifications from host variables.
 (Also make sure these reflect and will continue to reflect the production hosts.)
 * Download (torrent) original installer image automatically.